Do these strategies improve more than just memory?

 How often should I use these strategies?

 The more the better, and space it out.
 Practice makes perfect, and the more the retrieval practice, spacing, interleaving, and feedback the harder it is to forget information.
 In addition, spacing it out makes retrieval more challenging, and the more challenging the retrieval practice, the better.
 Students might forget in between spaced sessions – that’s normal.
-But, students will also “relearn” information more quickly and effectively each time they engage in retrieval practice.
+Students will also improve their learning more quickly each time they engage in retrieval practice.

 Should I include feedback after retrieval practice?

-Yes.
+Yes!
 Feedback helps improve students’ metacognition and transfer of knowledge.
 Without feedback, students don’t know what they got correct and what they got incorrect during retrieval practice.
 Feedback does not mean more work for you, grading more quizzes and assignments.
 Simply discuss or display the answers and have students self-grade their own retrieval practice.
 Also, the more elaborate the feedback (e.g., with explanations), the more powerful.

 Should retrieval practice questions be fact-based or more complex?